 When should an author take advantage of the ‘Other Works’ page?

-You Should add the Other Works page when you are finishing your finishing your second book for publication and every book you publish thereafter.
+You Should add the Other Works page when you are finishing your second book for publication and every book you publish thereafter.

 When should the ‘Other Works’ page be updated?